bobbyluig/bobbyluig.github.io/_posts/2024-11-17-flying-with-the-wind/2024-11-17-flying-with-the-wind.md

 $$\frac{d^2\textbf{p}}{dt^2} = \frac{1}{m_\text{t}} \left[ k_\text{d} \left| \textbf{w} - \frac{d\textbf{p}}{dt} \right| \left[ \textbf{w} - \frac{d\textbf{p}}{dt} \right] + \begin{pmatrix} 0 \\ 0 \\ F_\text{l} - m_\text{p} g \end{pmatrix} \right] $$

 The drag force is a function of the relative wind velocity.
-This is a generalization of Badgwell's model where the wind velocity is zero in everywhere.
+This is a generalization of Badgwell's model where the wind velocity is zero everywhere.
 The lift force is a function of the height of the balloon and the temperature of air in the envelope.
 The height is necessary to determine the outside air temperature, which Badgwell models as linearly decreasing with height.

 The air temperature inside the envelope is controlled by the fuel valve and the vent valve.
 Increasing the fuel valve position heats up the air in the envelope, while increasing the vent valve position lets hot air out from the top of the envelope, effectively cooling the air inside.
 There is also heat dissipation as a result of the cooler outside air.
 Therefore, the derivative of envelope air temperature is a function of the fuel and vent valve positions along with the temperatures of the inside and outside air.